 “It’s time to break free of the doctor dependence!”

 You now have the chance to take control of your own patient growth.
 That said, doctors and major providers are increasingly wary of PT practices that promote direct access services because whether or not it works, it could reduce their patient volumes.
-So while marketing direct access PT is a great opportunity for you, your HOPTS & POPTS competition will likely increase if it hasn’t already which means your marketing needs to be top-notch to Additionally, it’s good to do so without hurting your existing referral relationships.
+So while marketing direct access PT is a great opportunity for you, your HOPTS & POPTS competition will likely increase if it hasn’t already which means your marketing needs to be top-notch.
+Additionally, it’s good to do so without hurting your existing referral relationships.
 Don’t ditch your doctors, but make it a goal to become independent of their success.

 There are a couple variables as far as your budgeting goes, but the best way to measure this is to look at your current patient load.
 Where are they coming from now?
 We recommend the following percentages for patient acquisition: 60% Repeat Patients or Patient Referrals (using newsletters, referral programs, email, etc), 30% New Patients (from your website and local marketing), and 10% Physician Referrals.